-WHAT ARE MICRO-PLASTICS IN SKINCARE?
+WHAT ARE MICROPLASTICS USED FOR IN COSMETICS?

 When reading through ingredient lists, it is very common to come across names like hydroxyethyl acrylate, sodium acryloyldimethyl taurate or various polymers/copolymers - but are all of these microplastics?